The polarity is amusing. 🐥

 I think it’s likely that a mix of both is true, and that there are probably a lot of folks who either haven’t tried recently enough to see meaningful improvements (because even six months ago it was much worse).

-Anyway, I was just finding this funny today. 🦆
+Anyway, I was finding this funny today. 🦆

 Comments